Recommended Mac Hardware 2024

 If you really need more steering:

-1. It’s hard to beat the maxed out iMac 24”.
-It’s what I bought my mom, and it hasn’t balked at anything she (or I) have thrown at it.
-At US$2699, I consider it a bargain.
-Yeah, I know it’s not a 5K Retina display (it’s only 4.5K, boo hoo).
+1. On the desktop, it’s hard to beat the maxed out M4 iMac 24”.
+The M1 version is what I bought my mom, and it hasn’t balked at anything she (or I) have thrown at it, and the M4 model is just better, better, better.
+At a totally maxed out US$2929, I still consider it a bargain, because it includes everything, including a darned good monitor.
+Yeah, I know it’s not a bigger 5K Retina display (it’s a smaller 4.5K, boo hoo).
+If you need more memory or processing power, you have to go to a Mini (or perhaps a Studio), but then you're on your own for keyboard, mouse, and monitor.

-2. For portable use, a maxed out 13" MacBook Air (24GB/2TB) is US$2399, and tough to beat.
-I’ve hammered on my M2 Air and it holds its own, despite being a base model.
-True, my nearly maxed out 14” MBP can clearly beat it for serious batch processing sessions, video encoding, and a host of other CPU/GPU intensive tasks, but I’ve been surprised at how well the M2 Air holds it own in some basic Lightroom and Photoshop work, even in base form.
+2. For portable use, a maxed out 13” M3 MacBook Air (24GB/2TB) is US$2299, and tough to beat.
+I’ve hammered on my M2 Air and it holds its own.
+True, my nearly maxed out M1 14” MacBook Pro can clearly beat it for serious batch processing sessions, video encoding, and a host of other CPU/GPU intensive tasks, but I’ve been surprised at how well even the M2 Air holds it own in basic Lightroom and Photoshop work, even in base form.
 If you’re using something simpler for your images, such as Apple Photos, consider this advice doubled.
+If you need more memory or processing power, you should look at the 14" MacBook Pro, though you can start optioning that one to the point where you eventually hit US$7049!

 So, a few things I've glossed over:

 • Pricing.
 Apple's pricing used to be something people complained about ("you can find a PC that's cheaper").
-Apple has always been a high-quality provider (in pretty much every way), but the change to Apple Silicon processors has actually had an interesting effect: Macs got cheaper, yet they got clearly better than more expensive Intel models!
-Having now used M1- and M2-based Macs for awhile, I can say this: my 14” is a far better laptop than the maxed out MacBook Pro 15" it replaced, and it cost less.
-Moreover, you might have noticed that places like B&H actively tend to discount various models (usually for short periods, but this is becoming more prevalent; if you have patience, wait for a discount to appear).
-I generally regard the M1 and M2 Macs as good return for cost these days, as long as you don’t try to max them out with the insane Max and Ultra chips that the TSMC is producing for Apple these days.
+Apple has always been a high-quality provider (in pretty much every way), but the change to Apple Silicon processors has actually had an interesting effect: Macs got less expensive, yet they got clearly better than more expensive Intel models!
+Having now used M1- and M2-based Macs for some time, I can say this: my M1 14” is a far better laptop than the maxed out Intel-based MacBook Pro 15" it replaced, and it cost less.
+Moreover, you might have noticed that places like B&H actively discount various models (usually for short periods, but this is becoming more prevalent; if you have patience, wait for a discount on the model you want to appear).
+I generally regard the M1 and M2 Macs as still a good return for cost these days, as long as you don’t try to max them out with the insane Max and Ultra chips that the TSMC is producing for Apple these days.
+Despite the advances of the M4 Macs, they still seem very reasonably priced; Apple didn’t take the opportunity the new generation of chips to up their pricing.
+Indeed, they held the line on price while upping the minimum RAM to 16GB in the M4 generation.

-• M1, M2, M3 processor.
-Yes, all three are fast and noticeably so compared to the Intel Macs.
-Plus they're low power (which makes the MacBooks run for insane periods for a lot of work).
-And sophisticated (built in multiple GPUs and machine learning components speed up a lot of work beyond the CPU itself).
-The real benefit the Apple Silicon has, though, is that it doesn't have to talk to external RAM (RAM is built into each processor, and it talks to the processor faster).
+• M1, M2, M3, or M4 processor.
+Yes, all four are fast and noticeably so compared to the Intel Macs.
+Plus they're low power (which makes the MacBooks run for insane periods for most work).
+And sophisticated (built in multiple GPUs and machine learning components speed up a lot of work beyond what the CPU can do itself).
+The real benefit the Apple Silicon has, though, is that it doesn't have to talk to external RAM (RAM is built alongside each processor, and it talks to the processor faster).
 There's no external bus controller getting in the way of fetching memory.
-This makes the M1/M2/M3 Macs really fast when the memory being worked on is in the processor (the reason why I suggest that you max memory first and foremost).
-That, coupled with very fast SSD means that even virtual memory—which you're almost sure to trigger with lots of huge photo files open at once—seems fast.
-There are a few minor differences other than speed/cores/RAM between the M1 and M2 Macs.
-For instance, the M2 and M3 Macs tend to support Wi-Fi 6 while the M1 ones are still Wi-Fi 5.
-Some M2 Macs support as many as three external monitors, while all the M1 Macs seem to be limited to two.
+This makes the M1/M2/M3/M4 Macs really fast when the memory being worked on is in the processor (the reason why I suggest that you max out memory first and foremost before spending on other options).
+That, coupled with a very fast internal SSD means that even virtual memory—which you're almost sure to trigger with lots of huge photo files open at once—seems fast.
+There are a few minor differences other than speed/cores/RAM between the various M generations.
+For instance, the M2 through M4 Macs tend to support Wi-Fi 6 while the M1 ones are Wi-Fi 5.
+Most M2 and later Macs support as many as three external monitors, while all the M1 Macs seem to be limited to two.
 I wouldn’t put too much weight into those smaller things, though.
+What is different is that each generation of M has increased speed at which all the CPU/GPU/NPU components run, so if you’re looking for the fastest Mac at any equal configuration level, it’s going to be an M4.
+The tricky part is that the Studio's M2 Ultra is still somewhat faster at tough tasks than the Mini's M4 Pro due to the combination of more cores and faster memory bandwidth.
+There's a big pricing difference between those, though, so make sure you really need max speed if buying now.

-The other thing that sometimes holds up potential Apple Mac updaters is the retirement of Firewire (and now Thunderbolt 2, Thunderbolt 3, and the old style USB-A ports on the portables), coupled with the need for high-speed external drives if you need lots of storage.
+The other thing that sometimes holds up potential Apple Mac updaters is the retirement of Firewire (and now Thunderbolt 2, Thunderbolt 3, and the old style USB-A ports), coupled with the need for high-speed external drives if you need lots of storage.
 Most of us photographers need plenty of drive space.

-Don't fear moving from Thunderbolt 2 to 3 or 4: it's a cable dongle.
-And at this point, Firewire drives are becoming harder and harder to find, and certainly don't perform at the levels of Thunderbolt 3 or 4, but it's still just coupling two cable dongles together.
+Don't fear moving from Thunderbolt 2 to 3, 4, or 5: it's a cable dongle, worst case.
+And at this point, Firewire drives are becoming harder and harder to find, and certainly don't perform at the levels of Thunderbolt 3 or 4, let alone 5, but if you need Firewire it's still available by just coupling two cable dongles together.

 I've been using RAIDs from a number of companies.
 The best of the bunch so far is the one that Apple themselves sell: the Pegasus (comes in four, six, and eight bay configurations).
 B&H sells the two larger capacity Pegasus options [advertiser link]

-The good news is that with the Thunderbolt the latest iMacs and MacBook Pros use, it can be daisy chained between drives, so that cable situation is well under control.
+The good news is that with the Thunderbolt connection the latest iMacs and MacBook Pros use, you can daisy-chain drives, so that cable situation is well under control.
 The real issue is all the power cables for the RAIDs, all of which have to go to a UPS, which in turn is plugged into a whole office surge protection system.

 I sure miss all those internal drive bays of the old Mac Pro (seven if you use third party tools to create them).